Code of Conduct

 - A breakdown of individual components of the institution’s Cost of Attendance, designating all potential billable charges.

-- Clear identification of each award, indicating type of aid, i.e. gift aid (grant, scholarship), work or loan.
+- Clear identification of each aid being offered, indicating type of aid, i.e. gift aid (grant, scholarship), work or loan.

 - Standard terminology and definitions, using NASFAA’s glossary of award letter terms.